hendrixthecoder/abbey-fullstack/README.md

 ## Set Up
 - To host the app on your local, clone the repo and in the root directory run (cd ../backend) to move to the backend which is the head of the app.
 - Then run (cp .env.example .env) to get the basic scaffolding of the environment variables you will need.
 Since this app uses MongoDB as a database, you will have to provide a MongoDB url or otherwise contact me to send over mine as it would not be safe to commit it on GitHub.
+- Once the app is set up access the app at 'http://localhost:`port`'. `port` being the port you set in the .env file.
+Default is 5000.